Theories of Knowledge

 • How we use social constructs to organize social interaction.

-• How we generate social knowledge and truth judgments.
+• How we generate social knowledge and make social judgments of truth.

 Comments